|

 640 |

-The five-story Belvada building, across the street from the Mizpah, once served as the Nevada First National Bank of Tonopah.
-The building was cleaned up and re-opened with much fanfare in 2006 then shut down again. |
+The 5-story Belvada building, across the street from the Mizpah, once served as the Nevada First National Bank of Tonopah.
+The building was neglected for many years but was being restored in 2006. |

 |